Thank you to everyone working across paediatrics for your colossal and continuous hard work to support children and young people.

 We are calling on governments across the UK to take action now, and in the long term, to:

-- Support the paediatric and child health workforce by implementing a fully costed and evidenced-based national recruitment, retention and workforce plan.
-This should include investment in staff wellbeing and create inclusive and compassionate workplaces.
+- Support paediatric and child health workforce recruitment and retention by implementing a workforce plan that is fully costed and evidence-based.
+This should include investment in staff wellbeing and create inclusive and compassionate workplaces

 Support for you and colleagues